muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 * :term:`Device Under Test (DUT)` (nRF7002 DK on which the coexistence sample runs)
 * Wi-Fi peer device (access point with test PC that runs **iperf**)
-* Thread peer device (nRF7002 DK on which Thread throughput sample runs)
+* Thread peer device (nRF7002 DK on which Thread throughput runs)

-This setup is kept in a shielded test enclosure box (for example, a Ramsey box).
 The following table provides more details on the sample or application that runs on DUT and peer devices:

 +--------------+----------------+------------------------------------------------------------------------------------+